-Students enrolled in this course are expected to take the College Board AP examination.
+Students enrolled in this course are expected to take the College Board AP examination, as this prepares them specifically for this test.
 Individual colleges and universities determine advanced standing based on AP exam scores.
-This course will stress development of sophisticated skills in reading and analyzing literature, both poetry and prose, and refining essays written in various modes of disclosure and rhetorical strategies.
-Timed practices and emphasis on AP literature terminology, both introduced in Eng.
-III AP, will be utilized on a regular basis.
-Students will intensively study representative works of recognized literary merit from various genres and periods with emphasis on works by British and world literature authors, write on both literary and nonliterary topics, and do extensive independent reading and research.
-This course includes independent reading, writing, and research components that will exceed those presented in an on-level course and a weighted grade will be applied to the semester average.
+This course will stress development of sophisticated skills in reading and analyzing college level literature and refining writing to be suitable for college level courses.
+Timed practices in both reading and writing will be utilized on a regular basis.
+In addition, students will intensively study college level texts including both young adult and adult authors, write on both literary and nonliterary topics, and do extensive independent reading and writing.
+This course includes independent reading, writing, and other components that will exceed those presented in an on-level course and a weighted grade will be applied to the semester average.
 This course can count as a fourth English if the student has met standards on both the English I and English II EOC's.